 You can see more on how I cheat distress in this quick video:

 If you have any trouble viewing, you can see it on YouTube HERE.

 When I got the look I wanted, I waited for the paint to dry and then gave it a coat of Rustoleum clear spray to seal.

 I love the Shabby Chic finished look of this mirror!

-If you get an area that is too thick or that you just don’t like while using the block, you can just take a cloth with water on it and rub it away…just as long as you do it right away.
+If you get an area that is too thick or that you just don’t like while using the block, you can just take a damp wash rag and quickly wipe it off.
+Then you can try again.